-To put it simply – the so-called “teal independents” are independent political candidates focused primarily on climate issues.
-They are backed by one of the biggest political donation reserves in Australian history — the Climate 200 fund.
+To put it simply – the so-called “teal independents” were independent political candidates focused primarily on climate issues.
+They were backed by one of the biggest political donation reserves in Australian history — the Climate 200 fund.

 Let’s get a few things straight.

 What was the goal of the teal independents?